 You can see the Firmware Version on the selected ADAM-6000 module in this tab.
 You also can change the Device Name and Device Description.
 When you have several ADAM-6000 modules in the same network, it is helpful to identify your interested ADAM-6000 modules using specific device name and device description.
+You can also enable or disable Locate function to distinguish the selected module from others in the Ethernet network, by checking Status/Link LED indicator.
+A QR code is generated to present the URL of the selected module's web server.
+Single module's configuration can be saved/loaded in the import/export configuration file under the Firmware page area.
+The .xml configuration and information file contains settings of Network, Stream/Event data, Access Control, and IO configuration.

-Network
+Network.